 - The Yucatan area of Mexico, which borders the Caribbean, has its own version of sofrito that uses habaneros for a spicy kick.

 Sofrito is eaten in as many different ways as there are methods of making it.
-Because it's usually the first thing to go into a cooking pot, it can be lightly sauteed to bring out the flavors of the aromatics.
-But sometimes, in other recipes, the sofrito isn’t added until the end of the cooking time, and it's also sometimes used as a topping sauce for grilled meats and fish.
+Since it's usually the first thing to go into a cooking pot, it can be lightly sauteed to bring out the flavors of the aromatics.
+Sometimes in other recipes, the sofrito isn’t added until the end of the cooking time, and it's also sometimes used as a topping sauce for grilled meats and fish.